-Later that day you see the Sergeant talking at the water cooler with Murphy, another detective.
+Later that day you see the Chief talking at the water cooler with Murphy, another editor.

-"I think all criminals are felons," the Sergeant says.
+"I think all criminals are felons," the Chief says.

 "Hey, I had a feeling Quinn was guilty," Murphy replies, "but why do you think that?"

-"Because all criminals have broken the law," says the Sergeant, "and all felons have broken the law.
+"Because all criminals have broken the law," says the Chief, "and all felons have broken the law.
 So all criminals are felons."

-Your job is to evaluate the Sergeant’s argument:
+Your job is to evaluate the Chief’s argument:

 1. All criminals have broken the law.